 I think as artists, sometimes in our more bitter moments, we might think, what are we getting out of this?
-If we aren’t get money, fame or attention, we think, what’s the point?
+If we aren’t getting money, fame or attention, we think, what’s the point?
 But art doesn’t work like that.
 Art is not linear; it doesn’t have a straight line of cause and effect.
 It ripples outward, in unexpected and inexplicable ways, while simultaneously working inward on the art maker and also on the art viewers.

 This past Valentine’s day, Eve Ensler—who has put her art in service of a transformational liberation movement for women—spearheaded One Billion Rising, urging people to “dance, rise up and demand an end to violence against women.”
 Reading this, I thought it as a cool idea, but at the same time, I wondered, what will happen as a direct result?
 Then I read that nearly 200 countries were expected to participate!

 So this one act of art—this one artist inviting others to engage in art—touched millions of people.
 Will laws change, will violence against women diminish, will women become safer as a result of One Billion Rising?
 I don’t know.
 But I know that something must have happened on a psycho-emotional level to those who joined together to dance, to those whose imaginations were ignited by the invitation and began organizing events in their hometowns, to those who witnessed the events, whether physically or virtually.
 The consequences of this event—this act of art and activism—will be impossible to track.
 That it has an impact is inarguable, the full scope of that impact will forever be unknown.

 The call to dance is an incredibly smart and welcoming entry point to activism.
 It is a call to create.
 Rather than tell participants what do to and how to lift their voices, Ensler called everyone to create a space for themselves to speak and be heard.
 This is powerful for a number of reasons.